Quinoa Salad with Black Beans

 I think black beans and sweet potatoes go together beautifully.
 It might be because quinoa has a naturally earthy, beany taste all by itself.

-For that reason, I really love spicing up my black bean quinoa bowl with earthy, smoky spices and bold seasoning.
+For that reason, I enjoy spicing up this black bean and quinoa bowl with earthy, smoky spices and sweet potatoes, a lot like my spicy roasted sweet potato salad.

 - Quinoa is actually a “pseudo-cereal” grain, harvested from a grassy plant that is not classified as a grain.